zebra-group/grav-plugin-directus/README.md

             operator: eq
             value: filter_value
         ...
     limit: 6
+    sort: sorting_field
 ---
 ```
 ### Settings overview
 You have to configure your Directus request in the header section of your .md page file like in the example.
 The only mandatory setting is the collection argument.
 If the request settings are correct, the plugin creates a data.json file from the response on the first page reload.
-You can load the response file in the twig template with {{ directus.get() }}.
+You can load the response file in the twig template with {% set content = directus.get(page) %}.

 ### optional parameters